openid/sharedsignals/openid-caep-event-types-1_0.md

 ## Device Compliance Change {#device-compliance-change}
 Event Type URI:

 `https://schemas.openid.net/secevent/caep/event-type/device-compliance-change`

-Token Claims Change signals that a claim in a token specified in the subject has changed.
+Device Compliance Change signals that a device's compliance status has changed.

-The actual reason why the claims change occured might be specified with the nested `reason_admin` and/or `reason_user` attributes described below.
+The actual reason why the status change occured might be specified with the nested `reason_admin` and/or `reason_user` attributes described below.

 ### Attributes {#device-compliance-change-attributes}

 event_timestamp
 : REQUIRED, JSON number: the time at which the device compliance change occured.
-Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+Its value is a JSON number representing the number of milliseconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 This value must be less than or equal to the "iat" claim in the parent Security Event Token (SET).